 Sign up for my newsletter (I promise to never spam you) if you want to be the first to know about the launch!
 I will offer special discounts just for this community too.

-Firstly, I have created the perfect Yearly Review and Goal Setting Planner derived from this very article.
+Firstly, I have created the perfect Yearly Reflection and Goal Setting Workbook derived from this very article.
 In this workbook, we reflect on the previous year to help you understand and celebrate all you’ve accomplished.
 Then, we dive into a self-assessment section so that you can better understand the systems and habits behind what worked and what didn’t to slay your previous goals.
 And finally, I walk you step by step through reverse engineering your biggest aspirations into small, actionable steps.

 Follow that planning system up with my monthly planners and narrow your focus to the most important tasks at hand.
 This will allow you to stay focused and motivated throughout the year.
 I organize each monthly planner by yearly overview, quarterly breakdown and have special themes each month.
 I built in the most important focuses for each quarter, monthly goals broken down by each week and backed up by your daily planning actionable steps.